vtrpldn/digital-garden/src/posts/responsive-snakes-and-what-they-can-teach-you-about-css.md

 date: 2020-11-18
 tags:
   - css
+  - html
+  - webdev
   - codenewbie
 layout: layouts/post.njk
 ---

-_This article was originally published in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/responsive-snakes-and-what-they-can-teach-us-about-css-1o02) in the DEV Community._

+---

 "If a snake was responsive..." is my favorite webdev meme.
 Have a look below if you're not familiar with this _extremely important_ question.